In South Eastern NSW, over 20,000 people identify as Aboriginal and Torres Strait Islander, or 3.5% of the resident population.

 Integrated Team Care (ITC) program

 Integrated Team Care (ITC) is a program that aims to achieve better treatment and management of chronic conditions for Aboriginal and Torres Strait Islander people.
-In areas such as cardiac, diabetes, respiratory, cancer and mental health, the program focuses on improving care coordination and providing access to the required services, as well as the provision of supplementary services.
+The ITC team work closely with Aboriginal Medical Services (AMS) and local GPs to address the individual health needs and cultural needs of Aboriginal people and communities, while increasing access to mainstream health services.